 Our Board consists of three Class I directors-Pamela Brewster, Michael Molnar, and Matthew Nordby; two Class II directors-Mark J. Nelson and Charles R. Schwab, Jr.; and two Class III directors-Craig M. Hurlbert and Travis M. Joyner.
 The Class I, Class II, and Class III directors will serve until our annual meetings of stockholders to be held in 2025, 2026, and 2027, respectively, or until the director's successor is duly elected and qualified or until the director's earlier death, resignation, disqualification, or removal.
 Upon the recommendation of the Nominating and Corporate Governance Committee, our Board has nominated Pamela Brewster, Michael Molnar, and Matthew Nordby as Class I directors at the Annual Meeting.
 Pamela Brewster, Michael Molnar, and Matthew Nordby are current Class I directors and standing for re-election at the Annual Meeting.
 Stockholders cannot submit proxies voting for a greater number of persons than the three nominees named in this Proposal 1.
-Each director to be elected will hold office until the annual meeting of stockholders to be held in 2028 and until their successor is elected and qualified or until the director's death, retirement, resignation, or removal.
+Each director to be elected and qualified or until the director's death, retirement, resignation, or removal.
 Each nominee is currently a director of Local Bounti and has agreed to serve if elected, and we have no reason to believe that any nominee will be unable to serve.